Mantech-co/AI-club-DC-Mini-Project/README.md

 RAG PDF implementation

 Brief overview:
-Started the project jrney by learning about vector embedding and different embedding techniques and relevenace ranking algorithms.
+Started the project journey by learning about vector embedding and different embedding techniques and relevenace ranking algorithms.
 Explored TF-IDF, Glove embedding and BM-25